 Barn Owl Trust

 We offer exciting, inspirational Barn Owl talks for schools, youth groups and adult groups.
 All our presentations have been specially designed with the best environmental education in mind and have been well received by groups for a number of years.
-We are based in Devon but can travel into Cornwall, Dorset and Somerset to deliver […]
+We are also able to provide bespoke talks for groups, please get in touch with […]

 Visit ‘Barn Owl Heaven’ – The Lennon Legacy Project (LLP) – a wild-life haven managed for Barn Owls on the edge of Dartmoor A haven for wildlife, with open grassland and woodland alongside the River Ashburn, has been created by the Barn Owl Trust, transforming 26 acres of intensively grazed pasture into ‘Barn Owl Heaven’. […]